stackhpc/ansible-collection-linux/roles/vgpu/README.md

 ## Prerequisites

+When creating MIG devices with no vGPU instances layered on top, there are no special requirements.

+When creating VGPUs:

 - Enable IOMUU
     - Make sure the related options are enabled in the BIOS
     - Intel CPUs require the intel_iommu kernel command line argument